Managing Corn Pests with Bt Corn

 Q: I have heard the term “refuge in a bag”, what is this?

-A: This is the concept of planting a mixture of Bt corn hybrid seed and non Bt sed (about 5%).
+A: This is the concept of planting a mixture of Bt corn hybrid seed and non Bt seed (about 5 percent).
 This allows the grower to comply with refuge requirements without planting or maintaining a separate refuge.

 Q: Can I use “refuge in a bag” hybrid?